mafjuuu/power-of-simple-security/README.md

 They had been monitoring player activity and likely noticed I was constantly active on the in-game phone and social media apps across multiple different accounts.
 When I joined the channel, the administrator asked me to share my screen.
 They were convinced that I had managed to hack into the server’s database to steal user credentials.

 The Explanation
 I showed them everything.
 I explained that I didn't use any scripts, SQL injection, or backdoors.
-I simply demonstrated my "guessing" method and showed them the database of accounts I had built purely through: Identifying active targets, Exploiting the lack of login attempt limits and Brute - forcing weak/repetitive passwords
+I simply demonstrated my "guessing" method and showed them the database of accounts I had built purely through: Identifying active targets, Exploiting the lack of login attempt limits and Brute - forcing weak/repetitive passwords.

-The Resolution
 Once the admins realized that the server's database was secure and that the "breach" was entirely caused by weak user security and poor password hygiene, the situation changed.
 I didn't get banned because I hadn't broken any technical rules or used illegal software.
 Instead, I had exposed a massive human-factor vulnerability that they weren't aware of.

+## What We Can Learn From This

+Looking back, the whole situation was a massive reality check for everyone on the server.
+It showed that you don't need fancy tools or some crazy database exploit to cause widespread chaos – you just need to find the one weak spot in the chain.
+In this case, that spot was the users themselves.

+The biggest issue was definitely credential reuse.
+Most players used the exact same simple password for their game account, their in-game social media, and even their dating profiles.
+One lucky guess from me meant I basically owned their entire digital life.
+It was also a wake-up call for the staff, because the server didn't have any limit on failed login attempts.
+If they had a simple lockout policy in place, like blocking someone after five wrong tries, I wouldn't have been able to build that database in the first place.

+It was also interesting to see the admins immediately jump to the conclusion that their database had been hacked.
+It just goes to show how easily stuff like social engineering and credential stuffing can be mistaken for a high-level technical breach.
+While all of this happened within a game—a closed digital world—the scary part is that many people practice the exact same poor habits in the real world.
+You'd be surprised how often these basic mistakes occur even in serious institutions like banks or government agencies, where the stakes are much higher than just an in-game Twitter account.
+At the end of the day, 99% of the mess could have been avoided with two basic things: forcing people to pick better passwords and adding a simple rate limit to logins.
+It’s the perfect example of why the human factor is almost always the weakest link in any system.